yliu1268/cast-workflows/targetedTR/launch/README_ukb_rap.md

 ```

 Get file IDs of all the crams/indices
-TODO need to rerun this takes a long time
+(this takes a long time. is there a faster way?)
 ```
 while IFS="" read -r p || [ -n "$p" ] do